1. 3 Good CV Examples for the First Job [2024]

 • Technology: developing interest in new technologies, office software, and tools

 While certifications or courses seem pretty concrete, your hobbies and interests might require some extra effort.
-When listing them on your CV, enrich them with short descriptions.
+When listing them on a CV for the first job, enrich them with short descriptions.
 And lastly, include hobbies or activities that reflect positively on your character or showcase relevant skills.
 Generic, vague terms won’t get you that first longed-for job.

-6. Attach a cover letter to your first CV
+6. Attach a cover letter to your first job CV

 A strong CV already puts you at the forefront, but it doesn’t guarantee you’ll be offered a job.
-What if you’re competing with a number of candidates with similarly good achievements and comparable skills?
+It’s worth asking: What if I’m competing with many candidates who have similar achievements and skills?
+Will my first CV be strong enough?

 Writing a cover letter shouldn’t take much time.
 Once you have your first CV ready, it’s easier to write a cover letter as it provides context to it.